r3bl-org/r3bl-open-core/tuify/README.md

    Here are the 3 scenarios that can happen:

    - The user first chooses `single` selection mode (using a list selection component), and then types in `echo %` in the terminal, as the command to run with each selection.
-This is the really interactive scenario, since the user has to provide 2 pieces of information: the selection mode, and the command to run with each selection.
-They didn't provide this up front when they ran the command.
+This is an interactive scenario since the user has to provide 2 pieces of information: the selection mode, and the command to run with each selection.
+They didn't provide this upfront when they ran the command.
      <!-- tuify-interactive-happy-path -->

      https://github.com/r3bl-org/r3bl-open-core/assets/2966499/51de8867-513b-429f-aff2-63dd25d71c82